fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 In parts 1-4 you are expected to do <i>at least</i> all of the exercises that are not marked with an asterisk(*).
 Exercises marked with an asterisk count towards your final grade, but skipping them does not prevent you from doing the compulsory exercises in the next parts.
 Parts 5- do not have asterisk marked exercises since there is no similar dependency on previous parts.

-The speed of completing the course is flexible, and exercises can be submitted until 23:59 [EET](https://en.wikipedia.org/wiki/Eastern_European_Time) on 1 March 2023.
+The speed of completing the course is flexible.

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).